Constipation in children: Presentation

 Children have different bowel movement patterns than adults.
 In addition, there is a wide spectrum of normalcy when considering children's bowel habits.
 On average, infants have 3-4 bowel movements/day, and toddlers have 2-3 bowel movements per day.
 At around age 4, children develop an adult-like pattern of bowel movements (1-2 stools/day).
+The median onset of functional constipation in children is at 2.3 years old, with girls and boys being similarly affected.
 Children benefit from scheduled toilet breaks, once early in the morning and 30 minutes after meals.
 The Rome III Criteria for constipation in children can help to define and diagnose constipation for various age groups.
+Constipation in children may present as encopresis, or the inappropriate passage of stool (usually involuntarily) in inappropriate places.
+Stool can build up in the rectum, leading to rectal dilation and decreased gastric emptying.
+This can present as nausea, vomiting, abdominal distention, loss of appetite and pain.
+Children may also have stool retentive behaviors and aversion to using the toilet as bowel movements are painful.
+Chronic constipation in children has been associated with urinary stasis and urinary tract infections.

 Causes

 While it is difficult to assess an exact age at which constipation most commonly arises, children frequently experience constipation in conjunction with life-changes.
 Examples include: toilet training, starting or transferring to a new school, and changes in diet.
 Especially in infants, changes in formula or transitioning from breast milk to formula can cause constipation.
-Fortunately, the majority of constipation cases are not tied to a medical disease, and treatment can be focused on simply relieving the symptoms.
+95% of cases of constipation in children are thought to be functional constipation (without a structural or biochemical cause).
+Treatment of these functional causes can be focused on simply relieving the symptoms.

+Studies have shown a link between diets low in dietary fibres and high in processed foods, such as fast food, and childhood constipation.
+Certain medications such as antacids, anticholinergics and opiates are also known to cause constipation in children.